Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Comparative Development Experiences of India and its Neighbours

 • Reforms were introduced in China in phases.

-• The reforms process also involved dual pricing.
-This means fixing the prices in two ways; farmers and industrial units were required to buy and sell fixed quantities of raw materials and products on the basis of prices fixed by the government and rest were purchases and sold at market prices.
+• The reform process also involved dual pricing.
+This means fixing the prices in two ways; farmers and industrial units were required to buy and sell fixed quantities of raw materials and products on the basis of prices fixed by the government and the rest were purchased and sold at market prices.

-• In order to attract foreign investors, special Economics Zones (SEZ) were set up.
+• In order to attract foreign investors, Special Economic Zones (SEZ) were set up.
 SEZ is a geographical region that has economic laws different from a country’s typical economic laws.
-Usually the goal is to increase foreign investment.
+Usually, the goal is to increase foreign investment.

 3. Development Strategies of Pakistan